fenago/machine-learning/lab_guides/lab_5.md

 - Repeat the following procedure n times:

-o Pick a random point.
+    * Pick a random point.

-o Apply the logistic regression trick to the point and the line.
+    * Apply the logistic regression trick to the point and the line.
 In other words, if the point is well classified, move the line a little farther from the point, and if it is misclassified, move the line a little closer to the point.

-• Enjoy your well fitted line
+` Enjoy your well fitted line

 Notice something very special.
 If we were to use the logistic regression trick on a classifier that only outputs the predictions 0 and 1, we would get the perceptron trick in Lab 4.
 I